btran12/video-processor/README.md

 # video-processor

-An backend video processing service.
+A backend video processing service.

 The restful service provides functionalities to:
 * Trim video